hashicorp/terraform-provider-azurerm/website/docs/r/ip_group_cidr.html.markdown

 # azurerm_ip_group_cidr

-Manages a IP Group CIDR records.
+Manages IP Group CIDR records.

 ~> Warning Do not use this resource at the same time as the `cidrs` property of the `azurerm_ip_group` resource for the same IP Group.
 Doing so will cause a conflict and